-Shelly C. Lombard, Age 62, is currently self-employed as an independent consultant at Shelly Lombard, LLC.
-Ms. Lombard's consulting practice focuses on corporate finance, financial analysis, and the financial markets.
+Shelly C. Lombard, Age 62, is currently self-employed as an independent consultant at Shelly Lombard LLC and Ms. Lombard has served in such role since February 2014.
+Ms. Lombard's consulting practice focuses on corporate finance, financial analysis, and the financial markets, Since 2015, Ms. Lombard, through her consulting firm Shelly Lombard LLC, has also served as a consultant to TAR Holdings LLC, a New Jersey limited liability company, ("TAR Holdings").
 Ms. Lombard has served on four public company boards.
-Since March 2022, Ms. Lombard has served on the Board of Directors of Bed Bath & Beyond Inc. (Nasdaq: BBBY), an omnichannel retailer of merchandise in the home, baby, beauty, and wellness markets.
-Ms. Lombard does not currently serve on any committees of the board of directors of Bed Bath & Beyond, Inc. Since May 2020, Ms. Lombard has served on the board of directors of INNOVATE Corp.
+Since March 2022, Ms. Lombard has served on the Board of Directors of Bed Bath & Beyond Inc. (Nasdag: BBBY), an omnichannel retailer of merchandise in the home, baby, beauty, and wellness markets.
+Ms. Lombard does not currently serve on any committees of the board of directors of Bed Bath & Beyond Inc. From May 2020 until June 17, 2022, Ms. Lombard served on the board of directors of INNOVATE Corp.
 (NYSE: VATE), formerly known as HC2 Holdings, Inc., which owns control stakes in biotech, communications, and infrastructure companies.
-She is the chair of INNOVATE's audit committee and also serves on its nominating and compensation committees.
-Ms. Lombard also served as a director at Alaska Communications Systems

-Group, Inc. (formerly Nasdaq: ALSK) from June 2020 until its sale was completed in July 2021, where she was a member of the Board of Directors' audit and compensation committees.
+Until leaving the Board of Directors in June 2022, Ms. Lombard was the chair of INNOVATE's audit committee and also served on its nominating and compensation committees.
+Ms. Lombard also served as a director at Alaska Communications Systems Group, Inc. (formerly Nasdaq: ALSK) from June 2020 until its sale was completed in July 2021, where she was a member of the Board of Directors' audit and compensation committees.
 From September 2020 to October 2021, Ms. Lombard also served as a member of the Board of Directors and chair of the Board's audit committee at Spartacus Acquisition Corporation (formerly Nasdaq: TMTS, TMTSW, and TMTSU), a special purpose acquisition corporation focused on the technology, media, and telecom (TMT) industry that completed a business combination transaction with NextNav Inc. (Nasdaq: NN) in October 2021.
 From 2011 to 2014, Ms. Lombard was the Director of High Yield and Special Situation Research for Britton Hill Capital, a broker dealer specializing in high yield bank debt and bonds and value equities.
 From 2003 to 2010, Ms. Lombard was a high yield bond analyst covering the automotive and media industries at Gimme Credit, a subscription bond research firm.
 From 1992 to 2001, Ms. Lombard analyzed, managed, and was involved in the restructurings of proprietary investments for ING Bank, Chase Manhattan Bank, Barclays Bank, Credit Lyonnais, and large family offices.
 Ms. Lombard began her career at Citibank in the leveraged finance group.
 As an independent financial analyst and financial trainer, she reviews investment ideas, provides training programs for new hires at Wall Street banks, and has taught executive education courses in corporate finance, financial analysis, and the financial markets at Columbia University, the Wharton School of Business, and Moody's.
 Ms. Lombard has an MBA in Finance from Columbia University's Graduate School of Business and a Bachelor of Arts in Communications and Government from Simmons College.